core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 {:quote}
 > OSCORE MAY also be used between LwM2M endpoint and non-LwM2M endpoint, e.g., between an Application Server and a LwM2M Client via a LwM2M server.
 Both the LwM2M endpoint and non-LwM2M endpoint MUST implement OSCORE and be provisioned with an OSCORE Security Context.

 In such a case, the LwM2M Server can practically act as forward-proxy between the LwM2M Client and the external Application Server.
-At the same time, the LwM2M Client and LwM2M Server must continue protecting communications on their leg using their Security Context.
+At the same time, the LwM2M Client and LwM2M Server must continue protecting communications on their leg using their OSCORE Security Context.
 Like for the use case in {{ssec-uc1}}, this also allows the LwM2M Server to identify the LwM2M Client, before forwarding its request outside the LwM2M domain and towards the external Application Server.

 ## LwM2M Gateway # {#ssec-uc4}

 The specification {{LwM2M-Gateway}} extends the LwM2M architecture by defining the LwM2M Gateway functionality.
-That is, a LwM2M Server can manage end IoT devices "behind" the LwM2M Gateway.
-While it is outside the scope of such specification, it is possible for the LwM2M Gateway to use any suitable protocol with its connected end IoT devices, as well as to carry out any required protocol translation.
+That is, a LwM2M Server can manage end IoT devices that are deployed "behind" the LwM2M Gateway.
+While it is outside the scope of that specification, it is possible for the LwM2M Gateway to use any suitable protocol with its connected end IoT devices, as well as to carry out any required protocol translation.

 Practically, the LwM2M Server can send a request to the LwM2M Gateway, asking to forward it to an end IoT device.
 With particular reference to CoAP and the related transport binding specified in {{LwM2M-Transport}}, the LwM2M Server acting as CoAP client sends its request to the LwM2M Gateway acting as CoAP server.

 If CoAP is used in the communication leg between the LwM2M Gateway and the end IoT devices, then the LwM2M Gateway fundamentally acts as a CoAP reverse-proxy (see {{Section 5.7.3 of RFC7252}}).
-That is, in addition to its own resources, the LwM2M Gateway serves the resources of each end IoT device behind itself, as exposed under a dedicated URI path.
+That is, in addition to its own resources, the LwM2M Gateway serves the resources hosted by each end IoT device standing behind it, as exposed by the LwM2M Gateway under a dedicated URI path.
 As per {{LwM2M-Gateway}}, the first URI path segment is used as "prefix" to identify the specific IoT device, while the remaining URI path segments specify the target resource at the IoT device.

 As per Section 7 of {{LwM2M-Gateway}}, message exchanges between the LwM2M Server and the L2M2M Gateway are secured using the LwM2M-defined technologies, while the LwM2M protocol does not provide end-to-end security between the LwM2M Server and the end IoT devices.
-However, the approach defined in this document makes it possible to achieve both goals, by allowing the LwM2M Server to use OSCORE for protecting a message both end-to-end for the targeted end IoT device as well as for the LwM2M Gateway acting as reverse-proxy.
+However, the approach defined in this document makes it possible to achieve both goals, by allowing the LwM2M Server to use OSCORE for protecting a message both end-to-end with the targeted end IoT device and with the LwM2M Gateway acting as reverse-proxy.

 ## Further Use Cases

 The approach defined in this document can be useful also in the following use cases relying on a proxy.

-* A server aware of a suitable cross proxy can rely on it as a third-party service, in order to indicate transports for CoAP available to that server (see {{Section 4 of I-D.ietf-core-transport-indication}}).
+* A server aware of a suitable cross-proxy can rely on it as a third-party service, in order to indicate transports for CoAP available to that server (see {{Section 4 of I-D.ietf-core-transport-indication}}).

   From a security point of view, it would be convenient if the proxy could provide suitable credentials to the client, as a general trusted proxy for the system.
 At the same time, it can be desirable to limit the use of such a proxy to a set of clients which have permission to use it, and that the proxy can identify through a secure communication association.

   However, in order for OSCORE to be an applicable security mechanism for this scenario, OSCORE has to be terminated at the proxy.
 That is, it would be required for a client and the proxy to share a dedicated OSCORE Security Context and to use it for protecting their communication leg.

 * The method specified in {{I-D.ietf-core-coap-pm}} relies on the Performance Measurement Option to enable network telemetry for CoAP communications.
 This makes it possible to efficiently measure Round-Trip Time and message losses, both end-to-end and hop-by-hop.
 In particular, on-path probes such as intermediary proxies can be deployed to perform measurements hop-by-hop.

   When OSCORE is used in deployments including on-path probes, an inner Performance Measurement Option is protected end-to-end between the two application endpoints and enables end-to-end measurements between those.
 At the same time, an outer Performance Measurement Option allows also hop-by-hop measurements to be performed by reying on an on-path probe.

   Therefore, it is preferable to have a secure association with an on-path probe, in order to also ensure the integrity of the hop-by-hop measurements exchanged with the probe.

 * The method specified in {{I-D.ietf-ace-coap-est-oscore}} enables public-key certificate enrollment for Internet of Things deployments.
 This leverages payload formats defined in Enrollment over Secure Transport (EST) {{RFC7030}}, while relying on CoAP for message transfer and on OSCORE for message protection.

   In real-world deployments, an EST server issuing public-key certificates may reside outside a constrained network that includes devices acting as EST clients.
 In particular, the EST clients are expected to support only CoAP, while the EST server in a non-constrained network is expected to support only HTTP.
 This requires a CoAP-to-HTTP proxy to be deployed between the EST clients and the EST server, in order to map CoAP messages with HTTP messages across the two networks.

   Even in such a scenario, the EST server and every EST client can still effectively use OSCORE to protect their communications end-to-end.
 At the same time, it is desirable to have an additional secure association between the EST client and the CoAP-to-HTTP proxy, especially in order for the proxy to identify the EST client before forwarding EST messages out of the CoAP boundary of the constrained network and towards the EST server.

 * A proxy may be deployed to act as an entry point to a firewalled network, which only authenticated clients can join.
 In particular, authentication can rely on the used secure communication association between a client and the proxy.
 If the proxy could share a dedicated OSCORE Security Context with each client, the proxy can rely on it to identify the client, before forwarding its messages to any other member of the firewalled network.

 * The approach defined in this document does not pose a limit to the number of OSCORE protections applied to the same CoAP message.

   This enables more privacy-oriented scenarios based on proxy chains, where the origin client protects a CoAP request first by using the OSCORE Security Context shared with the origin server, and then by using different OSCORE Security Contexts shared with the different hops in the chain.
 Once received at a chain hop, the request would be stripped of the OSCORE protection associated with that hop before being forwarded to the next one.

   Building on that, it is also possible to enable the operation of hidden services and clients through onion routing with CoAP {{I-D.amsuess-t2trg-onion-coap}}, similarly to how Tor (The Onion Router) {{TOR-SPEC}} enables it for TCP-based protocols.

 # Message Processing # {#sec-message-processing}